Magic Carpet Bus

-The Magic Carpet Bus system serves the Town of Enfield, Connecticut.
-The service began in January 2013 and operates on two routes, the Blue Line and the Yellow Line.
+Magic Carpet service began in January 2013 and operates on two routes, the Blue Line and the Yellow Line.
 Blue Line service typically begins at 7 AM and ends at 11 PM and Yellow Line service typically begins at 7:30 AM and ends at 6:30 PM, Monday through Friday.
 The Blue Line also operates 7 AM to 9 PM on Saturday.